-We have had one part-time employee managing our weekday food rescue operations.
-Beyond that our 74 volunteers provide all the manpower required to run our operation and all donated goods and foods that are fit for purpose are passed on to frontline charities.
+We have had one part-time employee who assisted us for just over two months on our food rescue operations.
+Beyond that our 68 volunteers provide all the manpower required to run our operation and all donated goods and foods that are fit for purpose are passed on to frontline charities.